shioyama/mobility/README.md

 ```

 To translate attributes on a model, you must include (or extend) `Mobility`,
+then call `translates` passing in one or more attributes as well as a hash of
-then call `translates` specifying the backend to use and any backend-specific
+options, including the backend to use.
+(See [Defining Backend
-options.
+Attributes](#attributes) below.)

 ### ActiveRecord (Rails)